HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-addmv\_                                Yes      Yes      No        No       No     torch.Tensor addr                                   Yes      Yes      No        No       No     torch.Tensor addr\_                                 Yes      Yes      No        No       No     torch.Tensor all                                    No       No       No        Yes      Yes    torch.Tensor amax                                   Yes      Yes      No        No       No     torch.Tensor amin                                   Yes      Yes      No        No       No     torch.Tensor aminmax                                Yes      Yes      Yes       Yes      No     torch.Tensor
+addmv\_                                Yes      Yes      No        No       No     torch.Tensor addr                                   Yes      Yes      No        No       No     torch.Tensor addr\_                                 Yes      Yes      No        No       No     torch.Tensor all                                    Yes      Yes      Yes       No       Yes    torch.Tensor amax                                   Yes      Yes      No        No       No     torch.Tensor amin                                   Yes      Yes      No        No       No     torch.Tensor aminmax                                Yes      Yes      Yes       Yes      No     torch.Tensor